-Baycrest’s Canada Research Chair in Neuroimaging of Aging, Dr. Jean Chen

-Baycrest’s Canada Research Chair in Neuroimaging of Aging, Dr. Jean Chen, is focused on fluctuations in blood and oxygen in the brain.
+Baycrest’s Canada Research Chair in Neuroimaging of Aging, Dr. Jean Chen, is advancing the use of magnetic resonance imaging (MRI) to examine blood fluctuations in the brain.

-“The good news is that there are ways to improve blood flow through everyday activities, such as exercise and healthy eating,” says Dr. Chen.
-“With our work, we could provide a brain health measurement for doctors to help them decide whether a patient should start preventative interventions before the disease develops.”
+“The good news is that there are ways to improve blood flow and heart health through everyday activities, such as exercise and healthy eating,” says Dr. Chen.